USEPA/AMET/docs/AMET_QuickStart_Guide_v14b.md

 ``git clone -b 1.4b https://github.com/USEPA/AMET.git AMET_v14b``

-## 2. Download AMET Test Case Data
+## 2. Download AMET-MET Meteorology Test Case Data

+1. Download Meterology test model output data by navigating to https://www.cmascenter.org/ and logging into the site using the "Log In" shortcut on the top horizontal menu.
+CMAS: Community Modeling and Analysis System www.cmascenter.org
+The US EPA has funded the Institute for the Environment to establish a Community Modeling and Analysis System (CMAS).
+The CMAS is an approach to the development, application, and analysis of environmental models that leverages the community's complementary talents and resources in order to set new standards for quality in science and in the reliability of the application of the models.
+2. Click the Software pulldown menu on the horizontal menu bar and choose AMET.
+3. Click DOWNLOAD on the right-hand side of the page and choose AMETv1.4beta, platform, and compiler for your machine and click submit.
+4. Click "Download Datasets" to download MetExample Meterology datasets from WRF and MPAS.

+## 3. Download AMET-AQ CMAQ Test Case Data

-1) Download CMAQ test input data by navigating to https://www.cmascenter.org/ and logging into the site using the "Log In" shortcut on the top horizontal menu.
+1. Download Meterology test model output data by navigating to https://www.cmascenter.org/ and logging into the site using the "Log In" shortcut on the top horizontal menu.

-2) Click the Software pulldown menu on the horizontal menu bar and choose CMAQ.
+2. Click the Software pulldown menu on the horizontal menu bar and choose AMET.

-3) Click DOWNLOAD on the right-hand side of the page and choose CMAQv5.3b, platform, and compiler for your machine and click submit.
+3. Click DOWNLOAD on the right-hand side of the page and choose AMETv1.4beta, platform, and compiler for your machine and click submit.

-4) Click "Download Datasets" for the CMAQ benchmark input data and CMAQ benchmark output data.
+4. Click "Download Datasets" to download AQExample datasets from CMAQ.

-## 3. Check/Install Related Software
+## 4. Check/Install Related Software

 The AMET distribution package consists primarily of Linux c-shell and R scripts.
 To work as expected for creating model performance evaluation products, the AMET scripts require a series of 3rd-party software packages to be installed on the AMET host Linux system.